This topic contains information on the following:

 Examples of one-state remedies include:

 Federal regulations require that potential interstate paternity cases be screened for the use of the long-arm statutes before initiating a two-state case.
-North Carolina's Uniform Interstate Family Support Act (UIFSA) provides broad provisions for asserting jurisdiction over an NCP for the establishment of paternity and support.
+North Carolina's Uniform Interstate Family Support Act (UIFSA) provides broad provisions for asserting jurisdiction over a noncustodial parent (NCP) for the establishment of paternity and support.
 An order obtained pursuant to a long-arm proceeding gives the local tribunal continuing and exclusive jurisdiction (CEJ) for the purpose of modifying the order.

 A court can also exercise personal jurisdiction over a nonresident in order to establish, enforce, or modify a support order if: